jberg1980/Tata-Cyber-Security-Analyst-Job-Simulation/README.md

 # Tata Cyber Security Analyst Job Simulation

-This repository documents my experience and deliverables during the **Tata Cyber Security Analyst Job Simulation**, where I gained hands-on exposure to core cybersecurity concepts with a focus on **Identity and Access Management (IAM)**.
+This repository documents my experience during the **Tata Cyber Security Analyst Job Simulation**, where I gained hands-on exposure to core cybersecurity concepts with a focus on **Identity and Access Management (IAM)**.
 The simulation provided an opportunity to work on real-world scenarios, enhancing my skills and understanding of cybersecurity best practices.

 🚀 Overview